derekl-beep/stackedit-notes/Fourier Analysis.md

 # Fourier Series

 A function can be expressed as an infinite sum of sin and cos functions of increasing frequency.
+A Fourier series projects a function into orth

 $$
 f(x) = \frac{A_0}{2} + \sum_{k=0}^{\infty}{\big(A_k \cos(kx)+B_k \sin(kx)\big)}